 Total program-attributable savings will be calculated by weighting the sum of verified program-attributable savings by the ratio of total program reported savings to sampled project savings.

-Residential and Low Income Sectors
+Residential and Low Income Sector Protocols

 The table below lists Illinois residential programs and the NTG protocol applicable to each program.
 If the design of a given program changes significantly, then it may mean that the NTG protocol listed for that program in this document is no longer appropriate.
 If that happens, the evaluator should follow the procedures outlined in the first section of this document under “Diverging from the IL-NTG Methods.”